New Students FAQ

 You can check available course seats within the registration system, and whether the course is reserved for another profile/program in the Timetable and Registration Guide.
-You may call the Registration Help Line at 514-931-5701 to seek clarification as to why you’re unable to take the course or to request that it be proposed.
+Please use the HELPLINE CHAT for this.

 An intensive course is an entire college course offered in a condensed time schedule, sometimes before a semester begins or after it ends.
 Intensives allow you to complete a typical semester-long course in a shorter amount of time.
 It is very important that you make yourself aware of course start and end dates, as well as the course drop deadline, as these courses don’t follow the traditional timeline of most CÉGEP courses.

 If you are not taking all of the courses proposed for the current semester, you must request a reduced course load in order to finalize.
 (To do so, log on to MyDawson, select my My College Services, and click on Reduced Load Requests.
 If you haven’t done so, exit the registration module and log in again: you should now be able to finalize.
 If you are taking an additional course, please contact Registration Help Chat to have a registration permission added for the extra course.

 For all other difficulties finalizing, please contact Registration Help Chat via the link within the registration module.

 Students sometimes wish to take additional university prerequisites that are not part of their program, or to take more than their normal course load.
 During your registration, please contact registration help chat.
 If the advisor agrees to the extra course they will propose it, and add the necessary registration permission so that you can register for the extra course and finalize on your own.

 The deadline for online registration is listed in the Internet Registration Timetable & Registration Guide, which is available on the College’s website and on your student portal.
 Login to the -> My College Services.
 These deadlines are also publicized on the MyDawson portal.